apache/hertzbeat/home/docs/start/docker-deploy.md

    - `-v /opt/application.yml:/opt/hertzbeat/config/application.yml`  : (optional, if you don't have a need, just delete it) Mount the local configuration file into the container which has been modified in the previous step, namely using the local configuration file to cover container configuration file.
    - `-v /opt/sureness.yml:/opt/hertzbeat/config/sureness.yml`  : (optional, if you don't have a need, just delete it) Mount account configuration file modified in the previous step into the container.
 Delete this command parameters if no needs.
    - `--name hertzbeat` : Naming container name hertzbeat
-   - `tancloud/hertzbeat` : Use the pulled latest HertzBeat official application mirror to start the container.
-Version can be looked up in [official mirror repository](https://hub.docker.com/r/tancloud/hertzbeat/tags)
+   - `tancloud/hertzbeat` : Use the pulled latest HertzBeat official application mirror to start the container. **Use `quay.io/tancloud/hertzbeat` instead if you pull `quay.io` docker image.**

 6. Begin to explore HertzBeat